Enhanced search function

 You are now viewing all "Framework" resources.
 View All Sustainability Resources

 The Framework, including the Sustainability Reporting Guidelines (the Guidelines), sets out the Principles and Standard Disclosures organizations can use to report their economic, environmental, and social performance and impacts.
-GRI is committed to continuously improving and increasing the use of the Framework, which is freely available to the public.

 September 26, 2016 - World Economic Forum

 Discover More Resources